elibroftw/blog.elijahlopez.ca/content/posts/university/bu-375-operations.md

 draft: false
 tags:
   - university
+summary: Notes and midterm review for the BU 375 Operations course taught at Wilfrid Laurier University.
 ---

 <!-- markdownlint-disable MD033 -->

-This document are my notes and midterm review for the BU 375 Operations course taught at Wilfrid Laurier University.
 While studying for the midterm, I discovered my own formulae shortcuts, undoubtedly due to "blind teaching syndrome" (I made that term up).
 So let's begin.
 I'll add a divider to let you know what is part of the midterm.

 {{< toc >}}